swiftlang/swift/docs/2c - Expressions.rst

 early stages of swift) and can be enhanced later if it becomes an problem in practice.

-Unlike C, Swift functions default to only being visible within the ownership domain that they are defined in.
+Unlike functions in C, Swift functions default to only being visible within the ownership domain in which they are defined.
 By definition, all of the code in a domain can be changed and updated as code within the domain changes.
-This means that renaming a parameter can be done for non-API in a straight-forward way, potentially enhanced by good refactoring support to automate any rewrites across the codebase.
+This means that renaming a parameter can be done for non-API in a straightforward way, potentially enhanced by good refactoring support to automate any rewrites across the codebase.

 Once a function gets promoted to API (by adding an attribute to the function), the person promoting the API needs to think about the arguments, and consider